-This School is authorized under Federal law to enroll non-immigrant alien students.
+The Blairsville and Daytona Beach campuses are authorized under Federal law to enroll non-immigrant alien students.
 Information on Foreign Student Application Procedure is available at the Admissions Office and will be sent to the foreign applicants in addition to this catalog.
 The school certifies the student's enrollment status on Visa applications; no other Visa services are provided.